Lundbeckfonden

 Lundbeckfonden is an independent non-profit private foundation located in Copenhagen, Denmark, established in 1954 by Grete Lundbeck.
 Its primary objective is to maintain and expand the activities of the Lundbeck Group while providing financial support for research in biomedical and natural sciences.
 The foundation operates under the supervision of the Danish Civil Affairs Agency and has its assets managed by a board of directors.
 Lundbeckfonden also oversees Lundbeckfond Ventures, an evergreen life science venture fund founded in 2009, which invests up to €50 million annually.
 This fund operates independently from the Lundbeck Foundation's controlling interests in various companies, focusing on generating returns to support the foundation's broader activities.

-Kvantify, founded in 2022 and headquartered in Copenhagen, Denmark, specializes in quantum computing management software aimed at addressing complex computational challenges across various sectors, including life sciences, financial services, and logistics.
-The company's platform focuses on enhancing drug discovery processes by employing proprietary physics-based methods to improve the quality of compounds tested in laboratories.
-By providing advanced computational drug technology, Kvantify enables life sciences companies to accelerate small molecule research and obtain actionable results that significantly impact their operations.
+Kvantify is a company based in Copenhagen, Denmark, that specializes in quantum computing management software aimed at addressing complex computational challenges across various sectors, including life sciences, financial services, and logistics.
+Founded in 2022, Kvantify focuses on developing solutions that enhance the efficiency of processes such as drug discovery by utilizing advanced computational drug technology.
+This technology employs proprietary physics-based methods to improve the quality of compounds tested in laboratories, enabling life sciences companies to expedite small molecule research and achieve actionable results.
+Through its innovative platform, Kvantify aims to deliver significant value to its clients by solving intricate problems in their respective fields.

 Notify Therapeutics